 Figure 6.
-Percentage of total infested acreage treated by plant species within the SBMHCP in 2022.
+Percentage of gross acreage treated by plant species within the SBMHCP between August 11th, 2022 and December 31st, 2023.

-Three species are high priority targets for grassland preservation: Oxalis pes-caprae, Ulex europaeus, and Baccharis pilularis.
+Several species are high priority targets for grassland preservation, including Oxalis pes-caprae, Ulex europaeus, Baccharis pilularis, and Foeniculum vulgare.
 These species are highly prevalent and spreading quickly in certain areas.
-Species below the 10% threshold of time devoted are also key targets and certain species such as Scabiosa atropurpurea, Foeniculum vulgare, and Raphanus sativus are species that we wish to get a hold of before they become so populous that they become destructive to patches of high diversity grassland.
+Species treated over lesser acreage are also high-priority targets in some areas, while other species such as Scabiosa atropurpurea, Luecanthemum vulgare, Dittrichia graveolens, and